JJ Metcalf

-James "JJ" Metcalf (born 27 July 1988) is an English professional boxer.
-He held the Commonwealth super-welterweight title in 2019 and challenged for the British super-welterweight title in March 2021.
+James "JJ" Metcalf (born 27 July 1988) is an English professional boxer who has held the IBO super-welterweight title since May 2023.
+He previously held the Commonwealth super-welterweight title in 2019 and challenged for the British super-welterweight title in March 2021.
 He is the son of former boxer Shea Neary.

 Professional career

 Metcalf made his professional debut on 3 December 2011, scoring a four-round points decision (PTS) victory over Kevin McCauley at the Robin Park Centre in Wigan, England.

 After compiling a record of 17–0 (9 KOs) he was scheduled to face Jorge Fortea for the vacant WBC International super-welterweight title on 9 June 2018 at the Manchester Arena, as part of the undercard of Tyson Fury's comeback fight against Sefer Seferi.
 In the week leading up to the fight, Fortea withdrew from the contest with Aitor Nieto stepping in as a late replacement.
 Metcalf defeated Nieto via twelfth-round technical knockout (TKO) to capture the WBC International title.

 He was scheduled to return to the Manchester Arena to defend his title against former British and Commonwealth super-welterweight champion, Liam Williams, on 22 December 2018 on the undercard of the Josh Warrington vs. Carl Frampton world title fight.
 The fight was put in jeopardy after Metcalf suffered an ankle injury.
 He told promoter Frank Warren that he would inform Warren six weeks prior to the fight whether or not he was fit to go ahead.
 However, after Warren had lined up a potential replacement for Williams in the event of Metcalf pulling out, Williams decided to instead fight the replacement, Mark Heffron, for the vacant British middleweight title.
 Metcalf had expressed his intention to go ahead with the bout.